gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 In this coordinate system, the sensor is located at `(8, 6)`.
 Also, if you tilt your head, you'll see that the sensor coverage is now axis aligned!
 Here, I'll do it for you:

 {{<figure src="diagonal-space-example-screen-aligned.svg" width="750px" caption="fig. 10: fig. 9 but with `x'` and `y'` aligned with the screen.
-Note that the search area is no longer axis-aligned.">}}
+Note that the search area is no longer axis aligned.">}}

 In this coordinate system we can mostly reuse the solution from the "simple" version; once we find the solution in diagonal space, we'll need to convert the solution back into the original coordinate system[^coordinate-system].
-Unfortunately it's not all roses, there are still some complications we need to deal with.
+Unfortunately, it's not all roses, there are still some complications we need to deal with.
 When we changed coordinate system, we gained axis aligned sensors at the cost of an unaligned search area.
 This is unfortunate, but I think it's worthwhile as it allows us to easily operate on sets of sensors.
 Before tackling the complications, let's have a look at our go to example.

 #### 5.2.2.
 Running Example in Diagonal Space
 {{<figure src="running-example-diagonal-space.svg" width="750px" caption="fig. 11: Our go to example in diagonal space.
 Tilt your head 45° counterclockwise (or your screen clockwise) and it should look familiar.">}}